 annapolis powerboat show

-Make sure to wear shoes that are easy to slip on and off before boarding boats.
+Be sure to wear comfortable shoes and remove them before boarding boats.

 annapolis powerboat show

-Try before you buy!
+Demo Dock: Try before you buy!
 The Demo Dock gives potential buyers a chance to sea trial a variety of boats to help make an educated decision on what engines, electronics, and other functions work best for them.
 Visit the demo dock early in the day to set up an appointment.
-At print time, this was the current lineup.
-Be sure to check online for any updates.
+Be sure to check the Annapolis Boat Show's website for updates and detailed descriptions.

 • Invincible 33 Open Fisherman